hyoyun-Kim/RP2040-HAT-C-Edit/examples/ftp/client/README.md

 If you are using W5100S-EVB-Pico, you can skip '1.
 Combine...'

 1. Combine WIZnet Ethernet HAT with Raspberry Pi Pico.
 2. Connect ethernet cable to WIZnet Ethernet HAT or W5100S-EVB-Pico ethernet port.
 3. Connect Raspberry Pi Pico or W5100S-EVB-Pico to desktop or laptop using 5 pin micro USB cable.

-## Step 3: Add Cmake: Configure Environment Value

-1. Open Cmake Tools Extenstion Settings
-2. Add Cmake: Configure Environment Item as PICO_SDK_PATH
-3. Add Cmake: Configure Environment Value as 'D:/RP2040/RP2040-HAT-C/libraries/pico-sdk'

-![][link-cmake_configure]

-## Step 4: Setup FTP Client Example
+## Step 3: Setup FTP Client Example

 To test the FTP Client example, minor settings shall be done in code.